The Road to Newarre

 If the landlord is a central figure facing a dozen bottles with enough room before them to prepare a cocktail then I can well imagine his left hand to now be hovering some 8'' from this blackberry 'Willow' drink at bottle #4.
 Plotting this same distance out from his right hand would put things close enough for my liking to suggest his right hand is 8'' from bottle #8 the one that Bast thinks of as representing 'Woman' and the Woman we most associate Strawberry wine with, is Denna.

 That's almost it for the bottles and whilst we now have half the picture labeled there are still too many holes for my liking.
-Resorting to guess work is the next step then and so I asked myself 'can we glean anything else from Kote's list?' and the answer was a tentative 'yes we can' when you notice that the fruity content in his bottles #2 & 4 also happen to rhyme in what may be this barmans mnemonic.
-Cherry/Blackberry is a little too coincidental for my taste and since our research so far gives bottles #6 & 8 as being two more berries, elder and straw, dare we suggest that bottles #10 & 12 might well follow this trend?
+Resorting to guess work is the next step then and so I asked myself 'can we squeeze anything else from Kote's list?' and the answer was a tentative 'yes we can' when you notice that the fruity content in his bottles #2 & 4 also happen to rhyme in what may be this barman's personal mnemonic.
+Cherry/Blackberry is a little too coincidental for my taste and since our research so far gives bottles #6 & 8 as being two more berries, namely elder and straw, dare we suggest that bottles #10 & 12 might well follow this trend?
 Raspberry anyone?
 Blueberry perhaps?

 To give the odd numbererd lines a rhythm will require some shorter words to balance things four square with our plum and the double barrelled (ha!) green apple.
 Now Bast has bought up the word melon as a flavour he tasted from what was hinted at being his Ember bottle, a fruit that could well find a rhyme with lemon, or for more syllables, bitter lemon or, thinking even further afield, persimmon which might be a very good guess indeed.
-Persimmon, Pat has recently revealed, is his best friend Sim's full given name and given the love that Kvothe shows his bottles, affection perhaps is a better word, could it be that each individual bottle triggers within him a fond memory?
+Persimmon, Pat has recently revealed, is his best friend Sim's full given name and given the love that Kvothe shows his bottles, affection perhaps is a better word, could it be that each individual bottle triggers within him a fond personal memory?
 If Denna has a bottle in there why not Wilem and Simmon?
-Why not Auri, Mola and Fela for that matter.
+Why not Auri, Mola and Fela for that matter...

 During the fight with the soldiers a tall blue bottle gets broken and a yellow girly fruit thing is taken, along with what appears to be an unbreakable wine bottle but none of that information really helps us today.
 Perhaps, if we are as patient as three stones together, we will be given the clues we need to polish off the remaining third of these bottles in book three.